-“Black” women in the Americas (and abroad) carry the heavy burden of historically being intentionally kidnapped, enslaved, dehumanized, oppressed, disparaged, abused (psychology, sexually, physically, spiritually, financially, etc), and silenced, due to, and by, the Karmas of oppression, ignorance, hatred, and injustice within the hearts and mind of those who surround us in society (and by extension, its institutions, made up of the same people who intentionally inflicted, and inflict, these Karmas).
+“Black” women in the Americas (and abroad) carry the heavy burden of historically being intentionally kidnapped, enslaved, dehumanized, stereotyped, oppressed, disparaged, abused (psychology, sexually, physically, spiritually, financially, etc), and silenced, due to, and by, the Karmas of oppression, ignorance, hatred, and injustice within the hearts and mind of those who surround them in society (and by extension, its institutions, made up of the same people who intentionally inflicted, and inflict, these Karmas).

-“Black” women, however, as human beings existing in physical form, need safe spaces for body-mind healing and rejuvenation.
+“Black” women, however, as human beings existing in physical form, still need safe spaces for body-mind healing and rejuvenation.

 Here we block out the noise and distortions of the world and connect with who we are fully in order to take our freedom and our power back and extend it into our daily lives while present here on Earth in this lifetime.
-I look forward to being together with you in our next group.